Sturgeon Moon: Photographers in England capture full Moon pictures

 The full Moon in August was named the Sturgeon Moon by Native American fishing tribes, due to there being an abundance of the fish at that time of year.

-The Royal Museums Greenwich said it has also been called the green corn Moon, the grain Moon, and the red Moon, due to the reddish appearance it often has.
+The Royal Museums Greenwich said it had also been called the green corn Moon, the grain Moon, and the red Moon, due to the reddish appearance it often has.

 The next full Moon will be on 10 September and called the Harvest Moon after the time farmers would start to gather crops.